ACS730/Final-Project-Group24/README.md

-# AWS Infrastructure Deployment with Terraform
+# Two-Tier Web application Automation with Terraform

 Terraform module which creates Auto Scaling resources on AWS and Application Load Balancer resources on AWS.